budzillajapan-del/FreeRiichiMahjong/privacy.md

 ## 1. What we collect

-**Nothing.** MahjongmacOS does not collect, store, or transmit any personal information about you.
+**Nothing.** Free Riichi Mahjong does not collect, store, or transmit any personal information about you.
 We have no servers.
 We have no databases.
 We have no record of who installs the app, where, or how it's used.